CodePathAndroidChat/MultiChat/README.md

 **optional**
+* [ ] The Application and keyboard are in different langauges
 * [ ] User can share his/her location in the chat message
 * [ ] User can add image/picture to the chat message
 * [ ] User can use voice recognition to type the message